 Advantages of mirrorless camera’s for beginners

 Mirrorless cameras are relatively new to the world.
-Though, they have advanced quickly and are used by many photographers, and can even keep up in the professional realms.
+Though, they have advanced quickly, are utilized by many photographers, and can even keep up in professional realms.

 Opposite to the DSLR, mirrorless cameras have an electronic viewfinder.
 This means you get to see what the camera sees, helping you to interpret the final result.
 Also, since there is no mirror to shut, your view on what’s happening through the lens is never obstructed.

 For those thinking photography is all about heavy gear, mirrorless cameras are lightweight.
 This can be advantageous if you like hiking and going places where a DSLR may weigh you down.

 As there is no mirror flapping, mirrorless cameras are pretty quiet, making them interesting for street and nature photography.
 This also makes the camera less prone to camera shake.

 Advantages of smartphone camera’s for beginners

 Smartphones are all around us.
 And since they have such great cameras, I wanted to add them to this list.
 Because of that, they are relatively cheap, as they often don’t require an extra investment of you.

 The camera app you use is easy to use.
 Mostly they are stripped from any features that might be confusing and cause you to make ugly photos.